• Skip to primary navigation

 4) Preheat the oven to 390°F (200°C).
 Grease a baking dish with olive oil.

 5) Put a pot of water on to boil for the pasta.
 Add salt once it starts to boil and bring to the boil again.
 Break the pasta into pieces if it's too long for your pot.
-Cook the pasta very al dente according to the instructions on the packet.
+Cook the pasta very al dente according to the package directions.
 Reserve a cup of pasta cooking water before draining.

 6) Mix the drained pasta with the tomato sauce, adding a bit of the reserved pasta cooking water if the sauce seems too dry.